A Pest and A Pet

 Ronny faked a punch at Ralph Henry’s belly and then quick whacked him playfully behind the head.
 “I don’t think so, buddy.
 Mom and Dad’re calling us tonight.
 You don’t want to miss that, do you?
 Maybe another time, huh?
 Glad you’re finally making friends!”
 He looked at Mom.
 “Saw you play last week, Mrs. Kingsley.
 Think you could teach me some things sometime?”

 “I can try,” Mom replied.
 She might have said more but Ralph Henry broke in with one of his conversation stoppers.

 “I don’t need anybody teaching me!
 Play me Saturday, Mrs. K. I’ll show you a few things!”

 “You can try,” said Mom with the smile that meant he’d be sobbing his losses in less than three minutes.
 Dad says that’s her subtle way of bragging.
 Just seems like the truth to me.

 Ronny grabbed Ralph Henry’s shoulder and kept him from bouncing in circles.
 “Well, it was nice meeting you.
 We gotta go, bud.
-Mom and Dad’ll be calling, and we won’t be there if we don’t hurry up.
+We won’t be home in time for Mom and Dad’s call if we don’t hurry up.
 Already got our stuff in the car.
 Let’s go!”